 Todd: I didn't even know the British had dentists!

-- One Direction dancing to the best song in the world, as presented in Tenacious D in The Pick of Destiny.
+- One Direction dancing to the best song in the world, as presented in Tenacious D in The Pick of Destiny, which actually fits pretty well.

 Todd: Yeah, I agree...